dlfelps/dlfelps.github.io/_posts/2025-12-02-commuter-patterns.md

 ![Nagoya](/assets/images/nagoya.PNG)
 (left) cityA in the LYMOB dataset (middle) ORNL Landscan Population layer (right) Google Maps of Nagoya region in Japan.

-The LYMOB dataset represents cities as grids of cells with integer coordinates (X and Y ranging from 1 to 200 in our case).
-It does not have absolute latitude and longitude.
-In fact, this was done intentionally to increase privacy in the data.
+The LYMOB dataset does not disclose that the data represents the Nagoya region.
+The dataset we looked at is simply called "cityA" - this was done intentionally to increase privacy in the data.

-During initial exploration of the data, I noticed that the flow of the citA data had a rather unique shape.
-Particularly it featured a double bay and a uniquely shaped gap, which I assumed was a river feeding the bay.
+During initial exploration of the data, I noticed that the flow of the cityA data had a rather unique shape.
+Particularly it featured a double bay and a circular gap, which I assumed was a river feeding the bay.
 I cross-referenced this pattern against Japan's coastline and determined that the area was in fact Nagoya, but it was rotated.
-When I mapped the coordinate system as **X = Longitude, Y = Latitude** (the way this dataset organizes coordinates), the grid coordinates aligned perfectly with the actual layout on a real map.
+When I mapped the coordinate system as **X = Longitude, Y = Latitude** , the grid coordinates aligned perfectly with the actual layout on a real map.

-This discovery is the first that I could find of the true locations in the LYMOB dataset.
+This discovery is the first that I could find that uncovered a true location in the LYMOB dataset.

 **Network Summary:**
 - **Nodes:** 23,090 geographic cells